Spin glass models from the point of view of spin distributions: Diluted models

-uniformly inside the range (\ref{irange}).
-Similarly, the last sum goes to zero which finishes the proof.

-\textbf{Remark.} Lemma \ref{LemShift} implies that (\ref{Shift}) holds even if $n$ is a random variable.
+then it remains to note that uniformly inside the range (\ref{irange}).
+Similarly, the last sum goes to zero which finishes the proof. \end{pf} \begin{Remark*} Lemma~\ref{LemShift} implies that (\ref{Shift}) holds even if $n$ is a random variable.
 We will use this observation in the case when $H_{N}'$ is defined exactly as (\ref{Hampluspert}) only with $\pi(\alpha N + n)$ terms instead of $\pi(\alpha N)$.
-In fact, in this case one can write
+In fact, in this case one can write and instead of (\ref{nappr}) use and notice that again the last factor goes to zero uniformly over range (\ref{irange}).
+Similarly, one can have $\pi(c_N + n)$ instead of $\pi(c_N)$ terms in the perturbation Hamiltonian without affecting convergence. \end{Remark*}